derek-knox/Coding-For-Designers/Breaking Barriers/Bits and Bytes.md

   </tr>
 </table>

 You will notice that I stop at eight bits in the table above.
 We could keep going and the same doubling rule would apply.
-Why stop at eight?
+Why stop at eight then?
 Random I know.
 Ultimately, *people simply agreed that eight is a good stopping point*.
 They *agreed* that being able to represent 256 states was *good enough*.
 Again, no inherent magic.

 We know coders like shortcuts.
 Is there a shorter way to say and type *eight bits*?
 Yes, welcome to the word *byte*.
 A *byte* is *eight bits*.
 Naturally, a byte also represents 256 states.